hamelsmu/oauth-tutorial/local/README.md

            --cookie-secret $OAUTH2_PROXY_COOKIE_SECRET \  # This is the secret you generate, see https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/overview
-           --client-id $OAUTH2_PROXY_CLIENT_ID \          # This is the ID of your Oauth App from GitHub --client-secret $OAUTH2_PROXY_CLIENT_SECRET \  # This is the secret of your Oauth App from GitHub
+           --client-id $OAUTH2_PROXY_CLIENT_ID \          # This is the ID of your Oauth App from GitHub --client-secret $OAUTH2_PROXY_CLIENT_SECRET \  # This is the secret of your Oauth App from GitHub --cookie-csrf-per-request=true \                          # allows for parallel requests
            # THE BELOW FLAGS ARE ONLY FOR LOCAL TESTING \
-           --redirect-url="http://localhost:4180/oauth2/callback" \  # this is necessary for local testing only --cookie-secure=false \                                   # this is necessary for local testing only --cookie-csrf-per-request=true \                          # this is necessary for local testing only --cookie-csrf-expire=5m                                   # this is necessary for local testing only
+           --redirect-url="http://localhost:4180/oauth2/callback" \  # this is necessary for local testing only --cookie-secure=false \                                   # this is necessary for local testing only --cookie-csrf-expire=5m                                   # this is necessary for local testing only
 ```

-Note how the OAuth2 Proxy doubles as a webserver also!
+Note how the OAuth2 Proxy doubles as a web server also!
 That is what `--upstream` flag enables.

+_For performance purposes, you may want to put the proxy behind another webserver like [Caddy](https://caddyserver.com/) or [Nginx](https://www.nginx.com/), but it's not required._

 ### 4. Test Security / Access